kna27/ksp-data-export/README.md

 ## Installation
 This mod has only been tested on Windows.

-1. Download the GameData/DataExport folder.
+1. Download GameData.zip from the [latest release here](https://github.com/kna27/ksp-data-export/releases/latest)
-2. Copy the KSPMissionKontrol folder to `YourKSPInstallDirectory/Kerbal Space Program/GameData`
+2. Copy the DataExport folder to `YourKSPInstallDirectory/Kerbal Space Program/GameData`

 Your directory should look like: `YourKSPInstallDirectory/Kerbal Space Program/GameData/DataExport` if done correctly.